cloudnative-pg/cloudnative-pg/docs/src/storage.md

 ## Configuration via a storage class

 !!!
 Important
-    CloudNativePG has been designed to be storage class agnostic.
+    CloudNativePG was designed to work interchangeably with all storage classes.
-    As usual, our recommendation is to properly benchmark the storage class in a controlled environment, before deploying to production.
+    As usual, we recommend properly benchmarking the storage class in a controlled environment before deploying to production.

-The easier way to configure the storage for a PostgreSQL class is to just request storage of a certain size, like in the following example:
+The easiest way to configure the storage for a PostgreSQL class is to request storage of a certain size, like in the following example:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1